Notifications

 • Batteries if lithium or lead acid: packages of batteries, power banks, laptops, tablets, cell phones, power tools, portable electronics, ride-on-toys

-• Cosmetic: intended to cleanse or beautify (Examples: makeup (foundation, concealer, blush, eye shadow, eye liner, mascara, lipstick/gloss/balm); perfume/cologne, fingernail polish; facial care cleansers, moisturizers, masks, peels, scrubs, and treatments)
+• Examples: Makeup (foundation, concealer, blush, eye shadow, eye liner, mascara, lipstick/gloss/balm); perfume/cologne, fingernail polish; facial care cleansers, moisturizers, masks, peels, scrubs, and treatments

-• Personal Care: intended for basic self-care, such as bathing and grooming (Examples: toothpaste, mouthwash, teeth whitening treatments, denture cleansers and adhesives, deodorant, shaving preparations, body wipes, hair removal treatments, skin bleaching and tanning preparations, skin moisturizers and cleansers, hair care (shampoo, conditioner, styling treatments), and bath soaks)
+• Examples: Toothpaste, mouthwash, teeth whitening treatments, denture cleansers and adhesives, deodorant, shaving preparations, body wipes, hair removal treatments, skin bleaching and tanning preparations, skin moisturizers and cleansers, hair care (shampoo, conditioner, styling treatments), and bath soaks

-An SDS must have the following 16 sections of information.
+An SDS must have the following 16 sections of information and be in English.
 Here’s an example of a complete SDS.

 1. Identification: Lists common names, recommended use and the supplier’s contact details